Garages and Motor Cars.

 In 1921 The Horseshoe Garage was being advertised as Hauliers & Car Hire based at No7 Vivian Street, Abertillery.

-In 1921 Mr R. P. Jones appeared and advertised as Car Hire and General Haulier Removers based at Carlyle Street Garage, Abertillery.
+In 1921 Mr R. P. Jones appeared and advertised as Car Hire and General Haulier Removers based at Carlyle Street Garage, Abertillery (as seen right).

 In 1925 Erne Wilson had a Motor Garage in Alexandra Road, Six Bells, Abertillery.